US Gasoline Prices Surge to $4.50, Impacting Consumers and Businesses

 Key Facts

-- US gasoline prices have reached $4.50 per gallon, approaching all-time highs, with regional variation across states and cities.
+- US gasoline prices have reached $4.50 per gallon, nearing all-time highs according to multiple sources.

-- Fast-food sales and major chains like McDonald's have continued to grow, with value meals and new menu items cited as contributing factors.
+- Fast-food sales, including McDonald's, have risen despite higher gas prices, with value meals and new menu items cited as factors.

-- Used car prices have declined for the first time this year as gas prices rise, with increased interest in older and electric vehicles reported.
+- Used car prices have fallen for the first time this year as gas prices spike, with increased interest in electric vehicles reported.

 What Happened